 Pale green, withering and floppy foliage may be the first symptoms in infested banana plants.
-Feeding holes or frass may be observed first on the older leaf sheaths or on the lower parts of the stems.
+Feeding holes or excrement may be observed first on the older leaf sheaths or on the lower parts of the stems.
 The larvae bore tunnels in stems and roots, sometimes across their entire length.
 In severely infested tissues, rotting occurs through fungal decay, visible as a black discoloration.
-The feeding damage and the colonization by opportunistic pathogens interferes with water and nutrient transport and causes leaves to dry up and die prematurely.
+The feeding damage and the colonization by opportunistic pathogens interferes with water and nutrient transport, causing leaves to dry up and die prematurely.
 Young plants fail to develop and older ones show stunted growth.
 In severe cases, affected plants can be blown over during adverse weather.
 The size and number of bunches is also considerably decreased.

 The damage to the crop is caused by the insect Cosmopolites sordidus and its larvae.
-Adults ares dark brown to gray black, with shining armor.
+Adults are dark brown to gray black, with shining armor.
 They are most commonly found at the base of the plant, associated with crop residues, or in leaf sheaths.
 They are nocturnal and survive without feeding for several months.
 Females lay white, oval eggs in holes on crop residues in soil or hidden in the leaf sheaths.
-Eggs development does not occur below 12°C. After hatching, young larvae bore tunnels in the roots or in stem tissues, weakening the plants and sometimes causing them to fall over.
+Egg development does not occur below 12°C. After hatching, young larvae bore tunnels in the roots or in stem tissues, weakening the plants and sometimes causing them to fall over.
 Opportunistic pathogens use the wounds caused by the root borer to infect the plant.
 The spread of the pest from one plantation to another occurs mainly via infested planting material.

 In the past, myriad of predators have been used with relative success to control the pest, among others some species of ants and beetles.
 The most successful of these predators are the beetles Plaesius javanus and Dactylosternus hydrophiloides.
 Hot water treatments of suckers (at 43°C for 3 h or 54°C for 20 min) before planting is also effective.
 Suckers should then be planted in a new plantation as soon as possible.
 Dipping suckers in a 20% neem seed solution (Azadirachta indica) at planting also protects the young plants against the disease.